 Tree Trimming and Tree Pruning:

 There are multiple considerations to be made when pruning and trimming your trees.
-For starters: different types of trees require different methods and styles of trimming; as well, it is important to cut branches at the proper time of year so as not to create disease or encourage parasites such as the bark beetle.
+For starters: different types of trees require different methods and styles of trimming; as well, it is important to cut branches at the proper time of year so as not to encourage disease.

 Tree Removal: